wdporter/i-am-that-vuepress/23-discrimination-leads-to-detachment/readme.md

 **Q:**&ensp;To be a superman one must be a man first.
 Manhood is the fruit of innumerable experiences: Desire drives to experience.
 Hence at its own time and level desire is right.

 **M:**&ensp;All this is true in a way.
 But a day comes when you have amassed enough and must begin to build.
 Then sorting out and discarding (<span data-tippy-content="Discrimination; discrimination between the true and the false, the real and the unreal. <em>Viveka</em> is an expression of the spiritual consciousness hidden behind the mind.
 It leads to <em>vairagya</em>.">viveka</span>–<span data-tippy-content="Dispassion, indifference to the pains and pleasures of the material world.">vairagya</span>) are absolutely necessary.
 Everything must be scrutinised and the unnecessary ruthlessly destroyed.
 Believe me, there cannot be too much destruction.
-For in reälity nothing is of value.
+For in reality nothing is of value.
 Be passionately dispassionate — that is all.

 <script>
 export default {